remo-help/bag-of-character-embedding/custom_embeddings.md

 - **German**: Sämmtliche Werke 3: Abende auf dem Gutshof bei Dikanka - Gogol (Translated by Frieda Ichak), Celsissimus - Arthur Achleitner, Wunderbare Reise des kleinen Nils Holgersson mit den Wildgänsen - Selma Lagerlöf (translated by Pauline Klaiber)
 You can find these books in .txt format in the [test](/test/) and [training](/training/) folders of this repository.

+For later testing purposes, I also created a file that only contains tokens which are not in the intial training data.
+For more information see the [preprocessing script](dickens.py)

 ### Preprocess your data
 Depending on the type of embedding you are aiming for, you will need to preprocess your data differently.
 GloVe will assume that every word is seperated by a space.
 So if you would like to do word-level embeddings, then you need to make sure each word is seperated by a space, and each sentence is seperated by a newline.